 Trailnet’s Healthy, Active & Vibrant Community Toolkit

-The goal of GEM is to support and encourage a community of users to drive consensus on best measures and share the resulting data from use of those measures.
-The website offer access to over 700 unique evaluation tools.
+The National Cancer Institute GEM supports and encourages a community of users to drive consensus on best measures and share the resulting data from use of those measures.
+The website offers access to over 700 unique evaluation tools.

 The Community Tool Box

 The Community Tool Box is a global resource for free information on essential skills for building healthy communities.
 It offers more than 7,000 pages of practical guidance in creating change and improvement.
 Several chapters hold valuable information on community participation, community assessment, leadership and group facilitation, and community building.